-Reuters Publishes Story Of Myanmar Massacre, After 2 Journalists Arrested
+Reuters Publishes Story Of Myanmar Massacre After 2 Journalists Arrested

 "The slain men's families, now sheltering in Bangladesh refugee camps, identified the victims through photographs shown to them by Reuters.
 The dead men were fishermen, shopkeepers, the two teenage students and an Islamic teacher."

 Reuters was provided photos of the execution by a Buddhist village elder who said he wanted transparency, to prevent such killings in the future.
-The team of journalists managed to identify all 10 of the men in the slain photos and talk to their families and neighbors.
+The team of journalists managed to identify all 10 of the men in the photos and talk to their families and neighbors.

 The story also includes photographs of the mass grave site that were taken by Wa Lone.